 Friendship Futurism Podcast

-Friendship Futurism is a podcast about relationships in the 22nd century and beyond.
-I explore how to build community and strengthen connections in a digitally native world.
+Friendship Futurism is a podcast about relationships in the 22nd century and beyond—where we explore how to build community and strengthen connections in a post-digital world.

 - Google Podcasts